Blog

 }

-I added a test to check the IsFaulted property on the Task, if any exception has occured his value would be true, so I log a message then return.
-It works, but now, how to know if any exception occurs in the Task.ContinueWith method?
+I added a test to check the IsFaulted property on the Task; if any exception has occurred its value would be true, so I log a message then return.
+It works, but now, how do we know if any exception occurs in the Task.ContinueWith method?

 private void DoSomeWork()